 The Act “Associations Incorporations Act 1985 (SA)”.

-Team “Any part of the Club authorised by the Board to organise a team of persons to play in a league sanctioned by the Board, including the State League 2 team, AUSC Whites, Reds, Blues, Blacks, Women, Juniors, and any other part of the Club that may be so authorised in the future”.
+Team “Any part of the Club authorised by the Board to organise a team of persons to play in a league sanctioned by the Board, including AUSC Whites, Reds, Blues, Blacks, Women, Juniors, and any other part of the Club that may be so authorised in the future”.

 3 OBJECTS